CSCfi/csc-user-guide/docs/computing/systems-puhti.md

 | projappl    |  24    |   4    |
 | scratch     |  24    |   4    |

-On Puhti, all the OSTs and MDTs are shared across the storage areas, thus the performance should be similar between them.
-The peak performance for Puhti is around ~50 GB/s with 64 compute nodes under dedicated access to the system.
+All the OSTs and MDTs are shared across the storage areas, thus the performance should be similar between them.
+The peak I/O performance in Puhti is around ~50 GB/s with 64 compute nodes under dedicated access to the system.